illegalinstruction/bastets_labyrinth/README.md

 - Ankh - grants one extra life. takes effect instantly.
 - Chocolate milk - gives back one health point, or causes a gold coin to appear if the player is already at full health. takes effect instantly.
 - Bottle of cola - gives temporary invincibility and increased movement speed. takes effect instantly.
-- green salad - gives either increased shot damage, reflect shot, or spread shot for ten seconds, takes effect when touched.
+- can of tuna - gives either increased shot damage, reflect shot, or spread shot for ten seconds, takes effect when touched.
-- healing oaiss - restores all health points when touched, but runs out of magic after a while. takes effect instantly.
+- healing oasis - restores all health points when touched, but runs out of magic after a while. takes effect instantly.
 - gold coin - increments a counter when touched, can be used in the hub to buy permanent stat boosts.